poeticider/poeticider/README.md

 - 👋 Hi, I’m @poeticider
 - 👀 Aspiring web developer!!
 Programming is the future!
-- 🌱 I’m currently learning brushing up on javaScript.
-I want to practice more React/Ruby on Rails!
+- I’m currently learning typeScript.
+Looking for programming work and projects!
-- 💞️ Studying full-time through hyperionDev.
+- Recently completed a web development course through University of Manchester/HyperionDev.
-- 📫 How to reach me ... https://www.linkedin.com/in/daniel-riley-a20389196/
+- How to reach me ... https://www.linkedin.com/in/daniel-riley-a20389196/

 <!---
 poeticider/poeticider is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.